segmentio/segment-docs/segment-app/sso.md

 ![](images/asset_s19XDgWX.png)

-Once you do that, click “Configure Connection.”
+Once you do that, click "Configure Connection."
 You’re all set!

 ## Test your connection with IDP-initiated SSO.